SmithWillSuffice/ohanga-pai/content/blog/89_geopolitical_knowledge_gaps.md

 there is no such thing as a petrodollar.
 Not that it is the worst myth of normie macroeconomics, but it isn't a good one either.
 What do you even mean by the term for a start?
-We in New Zealand import over half our oil, we mark-up the exporter's bank account in NZD.
+We in New Zealand import over half our oil, we mark-up the exporter's bank account by having ours marked-down in NZD.
 They convert to their currency.
 Same for anyone.
 The Saudis desire USD because they do not understand their own currency and desire extremely low taxes.
 With bare minimum taxation they cannot use the riyal for domestic full employment without incurring inflation risk.
 So they use the foreigners currency to get imports etc. without politically intolerable inflation of riyal denominated prices.
-But it is just a convoluted way to ensure decent _real terms of trade_ but with all the overhead false psychology, which is not good, and miss-fires people's geopolitical neurons.
+But it is just a convoluted way to ensure decent _real terms of trade_ but with all the overhead false psychology-of-money, which is not good, and miss-fires people's geopolitical neurons.

 I continued:
 It distracts attention of activists from what US hegemony really derives